westwind79/docs/contribute/contribution-guidelines/upgrade-module.md

 It is essential to keep the upgrade process up to date according to the changes made to the Core to ensure the proper functioning of upgrades for different versions of PrestaShop.

-## How to determine which content is affected and what needs to be added ?
+## How do we determine which content is affected and what needs to be added?

 When there's a modification to the `db-structure.sql` file or if a Doctrine entity has been modified, added, or deleted, it impacts the database structure.
 Modifying the list of hooks, feature flags, new configurations (or generally new base fixtures) has consequences on the upgrade process as well.